FreeSlave/halflife-featureful/documentation/content/docs/configuration/entity-templates.md

     - `"up"` - upwards velocity.
     - `"player_only"` - whether the knockback is applied to player only.
 * `"damage_info"` - [damage info](#damage_info).
 This allows to change the damage type of the attack and other damage characteristics.
-* `"spawn_blood"` - a boolean denoting whether melee attack should make the hit target bleed.
+* `"spawn_blood"` - a boolean denoting whether melee attack should make the hit target bleed if damage has been dealt.
 * `"hit_soundscript"` - soundscript to play if trace hull attack hit something.
 Must be either the name of the soundscript from **sound/soundscripts.json** or the object defining the soundscript.
 You should prefer replacing the monster's soundscript via [soundscripts](#soundscripts) when possible.
 * `"miss_soundscript"` - soundscript to play if trace hull attack didn't hit anything.
 Must be either the name of the soundscript from **sound/soundscripts.json** or the object defining the soundscript.
 You should prefer replacing the monster's soundscript via [soundscripts](#soundscripts) when possible.